Infertility in men

-- If fertilized, the egg is allowed to develop for 1 - 2 days and then is either frozen or implanted.
+- If fertilized, the egg is allowed to develop for 1 to 2 days and then is either frozen or implanted.

 The greatest concern with this procedure has been whether it increases the risk for birth defects.
 Many, but not all, studies have reported no higher risks of birth defects in children born using ICSI procedures.
 However, if the father's infertility was due to genetic issues, this genetic defect may be passed on to male children conceived through ICSI.

-Because several embryos are implanted to increase the chances for pregnancy success, multiple births are frequently an outcome of IVF/ICSI.
+Because several embryos are implanted to increase the chances for pregnancy success, multiple births can occur with IVF/ICSI.
 Multiple pregnancies increase the risks for a mother and her babies.
 In particular, there is increased risk for premature delivery and low birth weight.
-These factors can cause heart and lung problems and developmental disabilities in children.

 IVF/ICSI can also pose specific risks for the woman.
 These risks include ovarian hyperstimulation syndrome, a condition induced by the fertility drugs used in the procedure.
 Ovarian hyperstimulation can result in dangerous fluid and electrolyte imbalances as well as increased blood pressure and higher risk for blood clots.